About this manual¶

 - Online backup verification

-Duplicati analyzes the content of the files and stores data blocks.
-Due to that, Duplicati will find duplicate files and similar content and store them only once in the backup.
+Duplicati analyzes the content of files and stores data blocks.
+Due to that, Duplicati will find duplicate files and similar content and store this only once in the backup.
 As Duplicati analyzes the content of files it can handle situations very well if files and folders are moved or renamed.
 As the content does not change, the next backup will be tiny.

 - Fail-safe design